SethSmigelski/under-the-weather/README.md

 ### 1.8
 * **NEW:** Added a "Coordinate Finder" tool on the settings page to look up location coordinates and generate widget code.
-* **IMPROVEMENT:** The Coordinate Finder includes a history of your last 5 searches for easy access.
+* **IMPROVEMENT:** The Coordinate Finder includes a persistent history of your last 5 searches that saves between sessions using WordPress user meta.
 * **IMPROVEMENT:** The plugin settings page is now organized into three tabs: Settings, Coordinate Finder, and Performance Report.
+* **IMPROVEMENT:** Enhanced input validation and sanitization for the geocoding tool with proper JSON handling.

 ### 1.7.8
 * **SECURITY:** Improved sanitization and validation for rate-limiting feature.